marts-dev/git-ops-project/README.md

 # git-ops-project
-Project for Weights and Biases' course CI/CD for Machine Learning
+Project for Weights and Biases' course CI/CD for Machine Learning.